VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 {{< /tip >}}

-While you're inital reaction may be "Who cares?", I assure you you'll see the value of this in a bit.
+While your initial reaction may be "Who cares?", I assure you you'll see the value of this in a bit.

 ### ℂ - Complex Numbers